Vaguery/gptp2015/markdown/manuscript.md

+# Pickering's "Mangle of Practice"

+Genetic Programming (and the broader body of work to which it belongs, which I prefer to call "generative processing", also abbreviated "GP") embodies a very particular _stance_ towards the scientific and engineering work of modeling, design, analysis and---least of all---optimization.
+A case could be made that the resistance we have all recounted towards GP from the technical and lay audience has little to do with the technical results so amply demonstrated over the last quarter-century, but rather from discomfort among that audience in GP's particular "way of working" on problems.
+There is a tacit assumption, even among GP theorists and practitioners, that science and engineering are "rigorous", or even successful, only when they proceed through ordered phases of

+1. conceptualization, the "vision thing"
+2. planning
+3. design
+4. architecture
+5. implementation
+6. testing
+7. debugging

+Very few scientists or engineers would admit that any _real_ project has followed this narrative structure in practice, but in every phase of work life from fund-raising to published reports the story is framed in that way, especially in scientific work: Because of work gone before, an idea or insight was had.
+The idea was framed as a formal hypothesis.
+The hypothesis (and current Best Statistical Practices) suggested an experimental design obvious to any in the discipline.
+The experimental design was undertaken, the data collected, the hypothesis tested, and we can be confident of its veracity because, well, you just heard me say "Best Statistical Practices", right?

+Under trivial term substitutions---"cost--benefit analysis" and "requirements document" for "hypotheses" and "experimental design", for example---the same narrative can be used to describe any institutional project management and public policy planning process as well.
+The flow in every case is essentially from _vision_ to _plan_, _plan_ to _implementation_, _implementation_ to _verification_, and _verification_ to _validation_.

+Of course, nobody "really believes" this narrative who has ever done any of the work.
+It is a matter for another day to draw parallels with the social construction of religious belief.[^veyne] There have been numerous philosophical challenges to this artificial narrative of course, from Peirce and Dewey nearly a century ago, to Kuhn and Lakatos in the 1970s, and more today.

+[^veyne]: Paul Veyne's excellent _Did the Greeks Believe in Their Myths?_ might be an interesting starting point, though.

+Andrew Pickering's is the one I'd like to use here.

 # "TDD as if you meant it"

 As far as I can tell, Keith Braithwaite first described his [training exercise](http://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/) for software developers in 2009.
 The target of the exercise is "Pseudo-TDD": the noted habit among software developers who claim to "know" and "do" test-driven development as part of their daily work towards a sort of thoughtless approximation of the technique.